-Disorderly conduct was the most common criminal charge and reason for physical arrest.
+Disorderly conduct was the most common criminal charge after a physical arrest.
 Battery and Resisting or Obstructing were the next most common.
-There were three instances of possession of a firearm not included above.

 Dispositions

 Dispositions or where a juvenile was taken or released to after physical arrest were examined.
 The most common dispositions for youth ages 13-18 who were physically arrested during this time were: